fuyukiSmkw/vscode-github-fresh-theme/README.md

-# vscode-github-fresh-theme
+# README

-A VSCode theme modified from GitHub theme
+A light VSCode theme modified from GitHub theme.

+Also my first theme.

+--Zimo, 20190718